Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Misbehavior in cITS

 Secondly, implicit linkability does not fundamentally provide linkability through an identity, but through similarities in messages.
 Implicit linkability only provides links between messages, which will allow a receiving vehicle to create 'pseudo-identities' for groups of pseudonyms that are considered to be the same vehicle.
 This makes it more challenging to exchange information about particular vehicles with other participants, and can also make it difficult to verify misbehavior and revoke the misbehaving vehicle.
 Nevertheless, many misbehavior detectors will need to function under these assumptions, as they provide the most realistic environment in which individual vehicles have to perform misbehavior detection (as opposed to detectors in the back-end).
 Examples of inference-based systems include virtually all data-centric security mechanisms.
 For signal-based inference,~\cite{Guette2007-sybil} and~\cite{Xiao2006-detection} are good examples, while for inference on message content, a good example is the Kalman filter~\cite{Stuebing2010-verifying,Stuebing2011-two-stage}.
 Inference based on certificates is a relatively new idea that is sometimes captured within inference through messages, and is not commonly considered because it conflicts with the assumption that these certificates are intended to be pseudonymous or anonymous towards other participants.
 Therefore, they are typically assumed not to reveal this information, making such detection mechanisms obsolete.

 \paragraph{No linkability} is the idealized scenario in which it is impossible to determine whether two messages originate from the same or from distinct vehicles.
 Although this results in maximum privacy, such a scenario makes it nearly impossible to provide any working \acp{cITS} applications, let alone securing them.
 For example we can still attempt to perform misbehavior detection on individual messages.
 The goal of such an analysis is to detect unusual or inconsistent messages, which either contain obviously incorrect values: this includes unrealistic values (speeds of 500m/s) and values that do not match the perceived scenario (speeds of 50m/s in a traffic jam).
 The value of such detections is limited from a security point of view, but filtering malicious packets may still be beneficial for applications.
-Beyond that, not much more is possible: at this level of linkability, the inability to detect sybil attacks makes it extremely difficult, if not impossible, to build a structured detection mechanism.
+Beyond that, not much more is possible: at this level of linkability, the inability to detect Sybil attacks makes it extremely difficult, if not impossible, to build a structured detection mechanism.
 Unfortunately, this means that there is a necessary trade-off between privacy as opposed to security and functionality -- necessarily, we are forced to sacrifice theoretically perfect privacy in order to gain functionality and security.
-However, the authors remark that even in this scenario, tracking is possible simply by following a vehicle.
-This is a more appropriate baseline to test privacy against, and a requirement of \emph{no linkability} between messages is far stronger.
+However, we remark that even in this scenario, tracking is possible by simply following a vehicle.
+Because tracking vehicles by following them individually is unavoidable, it serves as a good baseline against which privacy can be tested.
+However, detection schemes that require no linkability at all will definitely not negatively impact the privacy of the system.